Your Road Map to Good Health

-Us blokes can generally be quite fastidious about our machinery.
-It doesn’t matter if we are farmers, timber workers, truckers, miners or car owners when a service is due on our machinery we either do it ourselves or we get the mechanic to do it.
-This is especially so when the value of our machinery is significant – sometimes hundreds of thousands of dollars!
-With the correct maintenance schedule we can keep our machinery running optimally and can often avoid costly repairs – problems can be identified and fixed early before they become major.
+Us men can generally be quite particular about our machinery.
+It doesn’t matter if we’re farmers, office workers, timber workers, truck drivers, miners, corporate leaders or car owners – when a service is due on our machinery, we either do it ourselves, or we get a mechanic to do it.
+By following the proper servicing schedule, we can keep our machinery in peak condition and prevent costly repairs or damage before they become major issues.

 Our most valuable piece of machinery is our own health and wellbeing.
 If we break down then we’re unable to operate all the other machinery that we have.
 When it comes to looking after ourselves though we’re generally not so good!
 We mostly don’t have a “maintenance schedule” and tend to use a “wait and see” approach.
 If we get aches or pains, or we’re going through a tough time emotionally, our attitude is often – “I’ll battle through this”.
 We get away with this most of the time.

 Only when the aches, pains or difficult emotions are getting the better of us, do we make the decision to do something about it, and get things checked out by our mechanic (our GP).

 We wouldn’t ignore that timing chain rattle, that bearing rumble in our machinery, or a sudden drop off in our car’s performance because we know they often lead to worse problems.

 We want to encourage you to pay as much attention to the rattles and rumbles in your bodies as you do to your car or machinery.
 When we leave things too long before getting help, it can often take a lot longer to fix and sometimes our parts are too worn out to repair fully.
 This can lead to worry, frustration and long-term health issues.
 Use this guide to learn more about what you can do to check in on your own health.